ishandahal/Deep_Learning/README.md

-# Pytorch and TensorFlow

-### Fastai API, Pytorch and TensorFlow
+# Packages used:

+Fastai, Pytorch & Tensorflow

 Collection of deep learning models.
-Implemented during self study.